Suryakiranrao/Car-Sharing/README.md

 Team Members:
 * Gannavarpu suryakiran rao
 * Mukkanti Venkata Saketh
+* Eshwar Nukula

-This is Web application for maintaining Online Notes.
+This is Web application to Plan Shared Journey with fellow Users.

 ### Used Tech
 * PHP
 * MySQL
+* Google Map's API
 * HTML
 * CSS
 * JavaScript
 * Bootstrap
 * Jquery

-The Online Notes App has benn created with all the following features:<br/>
+The Car Sharing App has benn created with all the following features:<br/>

 1.Secure Sign up system with email validation using modern encryption methods.<br/>